The Republic of Singapore is an island state and member of the British Commonwealth.

 The M&A scheme was introduced in 2010 to encourage companies in Singapore to grow their business through M&A.

-Under the scheme, an M&A allowance equal to 5 percent of the value of acquisition is granted for qualifying shares acquired from 1 April 2010 to 31 March 2020.
-The maximum M&A allowance allowed for each YA is 25 percent of the value of qualifying acquisition completed during the period from 1 April 2015 to 31 March 2020, subject to a maximum cap of SGD5 million.
-This cap effectively allows for qualifying share acquisitions of up to SGD20 million in aggregate in each YA.
+Under the scheme, an M&A allowance equal to 5 percent of the value of acquisition is granted for qualifying shares acquired from 1 April 2010 to 31 March 2015.
+The maximum M&A allowance allowed for each YA is 5 percent of the value of qualifying acquisition, subject to a maximum cap of SGD5 million.
+This cap effectively allows for qualifying share acquisitions aggregating up to SGD100 million in each YA.
 The M&A allowance is claimed over 5 years on a straight-line basis.

 Stamp duty relief is also granted on any sale of equitable interest in ordinary shares or on any transfer documents for ordinary shares acquisition.
-The instrument must be executed from 1 April 2010 to 31 March 2020.
-The maximum stamp duty relief is capped at SGD40,000 for each financial year (from 1 April 2015).
+The instrument must be executed from 1 April 2010 to 31 March 2015.
+The maximum stamp duty relief is capped at SGD200,000 for each financial year.

 Key aspects of the M&A scheme are as follows: